 Several Barbell Horn® types may be utilized with the BSP-1200 (see Figure 11).
-The Half-wave Barbell Horn® (HBH) is typically used in the flow-through processing mode, while the Full-wave Barbell Horn® (FBH) is generally preferred for the batch processing mode.
-The horns have large output tip diameters (typically, 30 - 35 mm) and can deliver high vibration amplitudes of up to 80 - 100 microns (μ m).
+The Half-booster Half-wave Barbell Horn® (HBHB) can be used in the flow-through and batch processing modes, while the Full-wave Barbell Horn® (FBH) is only appropriate for the batch processing mode.
+The horns have large output tip diameters (typically, 30 - 35 mm) and can deliver high vibration amplitudes of up to 80 - 100 microns ( $\mu$ m).
 The amplitude is calibrated by a high-precision photonic sensor.
 The ability to reach high amplitudes at the bench scale gives investigators a wide range of ultrasonic exposure parameters.
-When optimal conditions are established, the process can be transferred to a large-volume commercial scale by implementing our ISP-3000 industrial-scale ultrasonic liquid processor.
+When optimal conditions are established, the process can be transferred to a large-volume commercial scale by implementing our ISP-3600 industrial-scale ultrasonic liquid processor.